 A soft opening can differ from one restaurant to another.
-For some businesses, it means quietly opening their doors without any advertisements or fanfare; for others, it’s hosting a “Friends and Family Night” or a charity event that provides valuable practice before opening to the general public.
-“The type of opening really depends on the time of the year, where you are located and who you are,” says Wolf.
-If a soft opening doesn’t work into your plans, find another way for your staff to practice, says Wolf, like having half your employees serve the rest.
+For some businesses, it means quietly opening their doors without any advertisements or fanfare; for others, it’s hosting a Friends and Family Night or a charity event that provides valuable practice before opening to the general public.
+“The type of opening really depends on the time of the year, where you are located and who you are,” said Wolf.
+If a soft opening doesn’t work into your plans, find another way for your staff to practice, like having half your employees serve the rest.

 A slow rollout

-To ease staff into the routine, Central Food operated limited hours opening week, offering only breakfast and lunch the first four days, and serving dinner only on the fifth day.
-“I like going a little slow at the beginning,” says Blaine.
+To ease staff into the routine, Central Food operated limited hours opening week, offering only breakfast and lunch the first four days and only dinner on the fifth day.
+“I like going a little slow at the beginning,” said Blaine.
 “The staff isn’t as efficient at first.”

-Freebies for Friends and Family
+Freebies for friends and family

-A week later, the restaurant was prepped for the next step--full service for 100 invitees on each of two Friends and Family Nights.
-“We offered the full menu,” says Miller.
+A week later, the restaurant was prepped for the next step: full service for 100 invitees on each of two Friends and Family Nights.
+“We offered the full menu,” said Miller.
 “We wanted to do it 100 percent.
 There’s no sense in offering five out of 20 items, because we won’t do that when we’re open.”
 Miller estimates that the three nights cost a total of at least $20,000.
 “Everyone is banking on the place being a success, so the short-term cost is worth the long-term investment.”